 Nothing can spoil a break quite like a hefty bill.
 So if you're taking your own car, it's important to know the limitations of your insurance.

 When it comes to defining driving abroad, your car insurance refers to 'territorial limits', which are the home countries where your insurance is valid.

-For our car insurance customers, the policy booklet lists the territorial limits as:
+For AA car insurance customers, the policy booklet lists the territorial limits as:

 "Great Britain, Northern Ireland, the Isle of Man, the Channel Islands and the Republic of Ireland including transit by sea, air or land within and between these places".

 What about my car insurance abroad?

 As well as the territorial limits, most car insurance policies provide temporary cover abroad.
 This level will be compulsory cover or possibly full or extended cover.
 You'll also need a Green Card from your insurer.